aliyun/terraform-provider-alicloud/website/docs/r/quotas_quota_application.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `audit_mode` - (Optional, ForceNew, Computed) Quota audit mode.
-Value:
+* `audit_mode` - (Optional, ForceNew, Computed) This parameter is discontinued and is not recommended.
+The mode in which you want the application to be reviewed.
+Valid values:
-  - Sync: Synchronize auditing.
-The quota center automatically approves, and the approval result is returned immediately, but the probability of application passing is lower than that of asynchronous approval, and the validity period of the increase quota is 1 hour.
+  - Sync: The application is reviewed in a synchronous manner.
+Quota Center automatically reviews the application.
+The result is returned immediately after you submit the application.
+However, the chance of an approval for an application that is reviewed in Sync mode is lower than the chance of an approval for an application that is reviewed in Async mode.
+The validity period of the new quota value is 1 hour.
-  - Async: Asynchronous auditing.
-Manual review, the probability of application passing is relatively high, and the validity period of the increase quota is 1 month.
+  - Async: The application is reviewed in an asynchronous manner.
+An Alibaba Cloud support engineer reviews the application.
+The chance of an approval for an application that is reviewed in Async mode is higher than the chance of an approval for an application that is reviewed in Sync mode.
+The validity period of the new quota value is one month.
--> **NOTE:**  This parameter takes effect only for the ECS specification quota of the cloud server.
 * `desire_value` - (Required, ForceNew) The desire value of the quota application.
 * `dimensions` - (Optional, ForceNew) QuotaDimensions.
 See [`dimensions`](#dimensions) below.
 * `effective_time` - (Optional, ForceNew) The effective time of the quota application.